AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Containers and orchestration: Don't just trust images from anywhere.
 - Serverless:
 	- Nice because they aren't always running.
 Smaller attack surface, no server to attack.
-	- Still need to validate input, AUTHN, AUTHZ.
+	- Still need to validate input, AUTHN, AUTHZ between each microservice call.
 	- Use an API gateway, again.
+	- Make SURE secrets are in a store.
+- IAC (Infrastructure as Code)
-	-
+	- Self-documenting.
+Nice.
+	- Immutable.
+You don't patch or change your infrastructure, you change the code which then d

 **What can I do with this?**